ray-lee/cspace-ui-plugin-profile-bampfa.js/README.md

 this plugin.

-By default, the application served from the dev server will use the CollectionSpace services API located at http://nightly.collectionspace.org:8180.
-Note that nightly.collectionspace.org does not host BAMPFA-customized CollectionSpace services, so some features may not work properly.
-There is currently no publicly accessible CollectionSpace 5.0 server customized for BAMPFA, but source code is available:
+By default, the application served from the dev server will use the CollectionSpace services API located at http://localhost:8180.
+This assumes that a BAMPFA-customized CollectionSpace server has been installed locally, or on a local VM.
+Source code to build a server is available:

 - BAMPFA 5.0 services layer: https://github.com/cspace-deployment/services/tree/bampfa_5.0
 - BAMPFA 5.0 application layer: https://github.com/cspace-deployment/application/tree/bampfa_5.0